CATS ARE NATURAL HEALERS

 They often sit in certain spots around your home to dispel negative energy, almost like they’re cleansing the space.
 And when they curl up on your chest or near your heart, they’re not just seeking warmth—they’re drawn to your heart chakra, the center of love and healing in your body.
 By being close to you, they help to balance this energy center, bringing you comfort and emotional healing.

-with their natural ability to absorb and neutralize negativity.
+In a way, cats are like walking crystals, with their natural ability to absorb and neutralize negativity.
 Their presence can bring a sense of peace and well-being, making them true little healers in your life.

 Benefits of Being A Cat Owner.